-Students in good standing may take any course offered at Swarthmore College on a space-available basis.
+Students in good standing may enroll in most courses offered at Swarthmore College on a space-available basis.
+This does not generally apply to Honors Seminars.
 Students are encouraged to declare their intention to enroll in a Swarthmore course at pregistration.
 Actual registration at Swarthmore does not begin until after Swarthmore's preregistration ends.
 You may also register at the beginning of each semester.

 All students living on campus (at Bryn Mawr or at Haverford) are eligible for reimbursement towards travel expenses for classes taken at Penn.
-After the end of the third week of classes, the Student Administrative Services will send all students enrolled in Penn courses a copy of the University of Pennsylvania Travel Grant Application .
-The student must complete and return the application to Student Administrative Services.
+After the end of the third week of classes, Financial Aid will send all students enrolled in Penn courses a copy of the University of Pennsylvania Travel Grant Application.
+The student must complete and return the application to the second floor of the Benham Gateway Building.

-Once the application is received, Student Administrative Services determines the amount of the travel grant based upon the number of required trips to Philadelphia and whether or not the student is a financial aid recipient.
+Once the application is received, Financial Aid determines the amount of the travel grant based upon the number of required trips to Philadelphia and whether or not the student is a financial aid recipient.
 In compliance with University policy, students who are not financial aid recipients receive less.
-Awards reflect costs of travel on the Norristown High Speed Line (the 100), unless it is necessary to travel after 5:00pm during the Fall and Winter or after 6:00pm in the Spring.
+Awards reflect costs of travel on the Norristown High Speed Line (the 100), unless it is necessary to travel after 5:00 pm during the Fall and Winter or after 6:00 pm in the Spring.
 If students travel during these later hours, eligible students will be reimbursed at the rate of the regional rail.
-Checks are mailed by the Controller's Office.

 Dorms open at noon